 unstable and also makes the shoulder the most often dislocated joint in the

-The head of the humerus (upper arm bone) sits in the glenoid fossa, an extension of the scapula, or shoulder blade.
+In the shoulder joint, the head of the humerus (upper arm bone) sits in the glenoid fossa, an extension of the scapula, or shoulder blade.
 Because the glenoid fossa (fossa = shallow depression) is so shallow, other structures within and surrounding the shoulder joint are needed to maintain its stability.
 Within the joint, the labrum (a fibrous ring of cartilage) extends from the glenoid fossa and provides a deeper receptacle for the humeral head.
 The capsule tissue that surrounds the joint also helps maintain stability.
 The rotator cuff muscles and the tendons that move the shoulder provide a significant amount of protection for the shoulder joint.

-be dislocated in many different directions, and a dislocated shoulder is described by the location where the humeral head ends up after it has been dislocated.
+in many different directions, and a dislocated shoulder is described by the location where the humeral head ends up after it has been dislocated.
 Ninety percent or more of shoulder dislocations are anterior dislocations, meaning that the humeral head has been moved to a position in front of the joint.
 Posterior dislocations are those in which the humeral head has moved backward toward the shoulder blade.
 Other rare types of dislocations include luxatio erecta, an inferior dislocation below the joint, and intrathoracic, in which the humeral head gets stuck between the ribs.

 Picture of the shoulder joint